 As with raw growth rates, when we control for initial GDP per capita there are substantial differences between the different legal/colonial groups.
 As before, however, broader colonial history rather than legal origin correlates with growth differences.
-As shown in models 1, 4, and 7 of table 3, and as in table 2, for all the samples, French civil law countries colonized by countries other than France did economically and statistically significantly better than former French colonies, and in fact did approximately as well as former British colonies with common law legal systems.
-Also as before, former British colonies with pure common law systems.
-We obtain similar results with the competing dummy sets in models 1, 4, and 7 of table 4.
+As shown in Models (1), (4), and (7) of Table 3, and as in Table 2, for all the samples, French civil law countries colonized by countries other than France did economically and statistically significantly better than former French colonies, and in fact did approximately as well as former British colonies with common law legal systems.
+Also as before, former British colonies with mixed legal systems did even better than former British colonies with pure common law systems.
+We obtain similar results with the competing dummy sets in Models (1), (4), and (7) of Table 4.
 Controlling for the colonizer, common law jurisdictions are statistically indistinguishable from civil law jurisdictions; in fact, the point estimate suggests that common law is associated with lower growth, and common law jurisdictions grew statistically significantly less than German civil law jurisdictions and mixed jurisdictions (in the full sample).
-By contrast, the British colony coefficient is economically significantly positive, and statistically significantly so in the full sample, implying that former British colonies grew on average approximately 2% faster per year than former French colonies.
-Moreover, former colonies of French civil law countries other than France also grew approximately 1% per year faster than French colonies; this difference is statistically significant except in the small sample of former colonies independent after 1960 (model 7).
+By contrast, the British colony coefficient is economically significantly positive, and statistically significantly so in the full sample, implying that former British colonies grew on average approximately 2 percent faster per year than former French colonies.
+Moreover, former colonies of French civil law countries other than France also grew approximately 1 percent per year faster than French colonies; this difference is statistically significant except in the small sample of former colonies independent after 1960 [Model (7)].